vertxxyz/Vertx.Decorators/README.md

 ![Type Provider Example](Documentation~/TypeProviderExample.gif)

 ## Details
+TypeProvider supports collection fields, and will draw correctly inside of custom editors.
-It's important to note that Decorators still do not draw on collection elements.
+It's important to note that Decorators using `DecoratorDrawerWithProperty` still do not draw on individual collection elements.
 If you have another use case similar to TypeProvider that requires collection elements, please let me know.
 Otherwise, inheriting from `DecoratorDrawerWithProperty` will provide a normal decorator that has access to the SerializedProperty.

 ## Installation